 3. Stop-Motion Animation

 Let me evoke your memories of a Flipbook.
-The technique behind this is called 'Stop-Motion' wherein objects are manipulated in small increments between each frames so that they create an illusion of motion when played quickly.
+The technique that is used is called 'Stop-Motion' wherein objects are manipulated in small increments between each frames so that they create an illusion of motion when switched sequentially and quickly.
 In this exercise, the situation continues from where we left off in the previous example.
-We now want to monitor shipping activity in a particular route and see which journey was completed in the fastest time in the year 1770.

 Video 3: Route - from La Coruna in Spain to San Juan in Puerto Rico.
 Which journey (date) was the quickest?